 Do you need a place to store all your lawn and garden tools, or maybe even a workshop?
 Do you want a more private space than the garage but not as expensive as having an extra room for storage?
 A custom shed might be just what you’re looking for!
 Sheds come in many different sizes and shapes.
 They can be built with bricks, logs, steel sheets, or any combination of these materials.
-In this post, we will look at five popular shed designs to help give you some inspiration when designing your own custom shed!
+In this post, we will look at the five most popular shed designs you can find at Outdoor World Custom Sheds to help inspire you when designing your own custom shed!

 1. Custom Fitness Shed

 A custom fitness shed can be an excellent addition to your home.
 It doesn’t have to be the typical storage space you think of when someone mentions a “shed” and can double as a workout room!
 We found this beautiful design on Sheds in Gympie that gives some inspiration for how it could look.

 This shed design is great for homeowners who enjoy exercises like running, biking, tubing, or any other workout routine.
 It can be used as much more than just a place to store your bikes and weights!
 Customizing the fitness shed not only allows you to focus and be reminded of your fitness goals but also to keep from cluttering the house with workout equipment.
 The sturdy wood construction makes it the perfect spot to relax after an intense workout.
 Customize this design to fit your needs with shelving options, windows, and a door.
 It is like outfitting your own gym with all of the accessories you have and desire.

 Nobody wants to have a nicely laid out and maintained yard, only to mess up the beauty with equipment or bags of soil thrown about everywhere.
 With a garden shed, you can conveniently store everything you need to maintain the beauty of your garden in a single, purpose-built location.
 With the installation of a garden shed, you will notice a significant boost in the appearance and enjoyment you get from your backyard area.